lusy/motivationFF/opensym2016/slides.md

 * "There was no (usable) Internet in Friedrichshein till 2003"
 * "Intersection community -- technic is intriguing"
 * "the legal regulations changed, so it was at once possible to freely deploy wifi networks"
+* "from today's perspective: how big it has become"
+* "I've learnt a lot about how communities work and don't, how much structure is helpful/not, what voluntary work means, what tasks get ignored and why, what should be decided at all costs and who decides, ..."

 ---